microsoft/NeuralNetworkAnalysis/README.md

 .\NNCIFARAccuracy.exe --nnet cifar10.mldiffmodel --dataset .\test_batch.bin --only-accuracy
 ```
 Hopefully you will get a number very close or exactly the same to what
-Caffe gave you when you trained the network.
+Caffe gave you when you tested the network.
 If not, there's most
 likely a bug in one of our layers or check in your Caffe model prototxt
 that you are not using the following (currently unsupported) features:
 1. Convolutions with stride != 1